RhoSpatial/Cloudiness-of-Sahara-with-MODIS-and-VIIRS/README.md

 `filtering based on counting valid pixels in study area`

-Analysed imagery has time interval 1.march 2000-27.feb 2023, that is total 8400 days(68 days had no data on study area; additional 138 days where removed later in Google Sheets, where days with `count_GA` higher than 18.545.000 px are considered valid.
+Analysed imagery has time interval 1.march 2000-27.feb 2023, that is total 8400 days(68 days had no data on study area; additional 138 days where removed later in Google Sheets, based on `count_GA` where days with more than 18.545.000 valid pixels on study area are considered valid.

 ![Px_count_chart](https://github.com/RhoSpatial/Cloudiness-of-Sahara-with-MODIS-and-VIIRS/assets/111765142/f58326a3-c327-49ed-811f-1206f5cf1cea)